 If you want to continue using the legacy access scopes in clusters running Kubernetes version 1.10 and higher, you must add the scopes manually.

-To create a cluster using GCP Console, perform the following steps:
+To create a cluster using Cloud Console, perform the following steps:

 Click Create cluster.

 From Master Version select the latest Kubernetes 1.10 version.